 University of Michigan - United States

-A passionate pedagogue, he finds motivation in unlocking students' potential by helping them overcome technical and mental roadblocks to assist them in becoming creative, technically sound, musically sensitive, self-sufficient musicians.
-His central philosophy works to create an interconnected web of technical and musical concepts that can be applied in any area of percussion playing and any genre of music.
+A passionate pedagogue, he finds motivation in unlocking students' potential by helping them overcome technical and mental roadblocks to assist them in becoming creative, technically-sound, musically-sensitive musicians.
+His central philosophy works to create an interconnected web of skills and concepts that can be cross-applied in numerous areas of percussion in an effort to create the “total percussionist.”
 He also works to encourage the spirit of entrepreneurialism and self-advocacy in his students when it comes to building and maintaining a successful career in music and the percussive arts.

 He is currently an Assistant Professor of Percussion at the University of Michigan School of Music, Theater & Dance where he serves as co-director of the University’s famed percussion ensemble, director of the Latin Jazz Ensemble and director of the MPulse Summer Percussion Institute, a two-week intensive for high school percussionists in grades 9-12.
 He has previously served as the Director of Percussion Studies at University of Toledo and the Plymouth Canton Educational Park.
 He is a member of the Percussive Arts Society and is an artist/endorser with Pearl/Adams, Zildjian, Remo, and Innovative Percussion.
 He lives in Ann Arbor, MI, with his wife Lisa, daughter Cate, and their three dogs.

 Artist Classic 5.0 Octave Marimba

 MCX Maple Kit (20" BD, 14" Floor Tom, 10" Rack Tom)

 Vision Birch Bop Kit (18" BD, 14" Floor Tom, 12" Rack Tom)